catalystneuro/dandi-hugo-example/content/en/docs/04_user_guide/05_create_upload.md

+---
-# Creating Dandisets and Uploading Data
+title: Creating Dandisets and Uploading Data
+weight: 5
+---

 This page provides instructions for creating a new Dandiset and uploading data to DANDI.